hydroframe/ospool_parflow/README.md

     model.write(file_format="yaml")

-You can add code in your version of demo.py to construct or download your my_ss_pressure_head.pfb Using substtools or hf_hydrodata or some other code to construct a custom initial pressure head for the parflow run.
+You can add code in your version of demo.py to construct or download your my_ss_pressure_head.pfb using substtools or hf_hydrodata or some other code to construct a custom initial pressure head for the parflow run.
 You could also add a "template" option to the parflow_options to specify a custom version of parflow.yaml with custom values for all the parflow settings values if you wish.